 In 2001, I formed Picodoc Corporation, and released picoXpert.

 It met with initial enthusiasm by a few, such as this review:

 Jan/Feb 2003 p.
 51

 picoXpert Problem-solving in the palm of your hand

 by David Haskin

 Picodoc Corporation still exists, although it has been dormant for many years.
-It’s encouraging to see the current explosion of interest in AI.
+It’s encouraging to see the current explosion of interest in AI, especially the burgeoning Canadian AI scene.
 For those like me, who have been working away in near anonymity for decades, it’s a time of great excitement and hope.
-Today, I’m mainly into computational citizen science, and advanced technologies that might be applied to it.
+Today, I’m mainly into computational citizen science, and advanced technologies, such as blockchain, that might be applied to it.